IntersectMBO/plutus/doc/read-the-docs-site/tutorials/english-auction-example.rst

 The two inputs are:

 * the bid (Charlie's bid of 200 Ada)
-* the auction UTXO
+* the auction EUTXO

 The two outputs are:

-* the updated auction UTXO
+* the updated auction EUTXO
-* a UTXO that returns Bob's bid of 100 Ada
+* a EUTXO that returns Bob's bid of 100 Ada

 .. note::
-    To clarify, technically, the auction UTXO is not getting updated because nothing ever changes.
-Instead, what really happens is that the old auction UTXO is spent and a new one is created.
-In a way this may feel like the auction UTXO is getting updated, but that isn't truly accurate.
+    To clarify, technically, the auction EUTXO is not getting updated because nothing ever changes.
+Instead, what really happens is that the old auction EUTXO is spent and a new one is created.
+In a way this may feel like the auction EUTXO is getting updated, but that isn't truly accurate.

 Bid redeemer logic
 ~~~~~~~~~~~~~~~~~~~~~